SteelCompendium/data-rules-md-dse/Abilities/Shadow/1st-Level Features/Coat the Blade.md

   scc:
     - mcdm.heroes.v1:feature.ability.shadow.1st-level-feature:coat-the-blade
   scdc:
-    - 1.1.1:13.2.2.1:11
+    - 1.1.1:11.2.2.1:11
   source: mcdm.heroes.v1
   subclass: Caustic Alchemy
   target: Self
   type: feature/ability/shadow/1st-level-feature
 effects:
+  - name: Effect
-  - effect: You gain 2 surges.
+    effect: You gain 2 surges.
 Additionally, whenever you use a surge before the end of the encounter, you can choose to have it deal poison damage.
-    name: Effect
+  - cost: Spend 1+ Insight
-  - effect: For each insight you spend, you gain 1 additional surge.
+    effect: For each insight you spend, you gain 1 additional surge.
-    cost: Spend 1+ Insight
 ```